Study Compares Plant Protein Versus Whey in Pro-Athletes

 Rice vs Whey Protein

-While a 2013 study looking at rice vs whey protein was completed on college athletes, the latest study comparing plant vs animal protein recruited professional MMA (mixed martial arts) athletes.
+While the first and second studies looking at rice vs whey protein were completed on college athletes, the third study comparing plant vs animal protein recruited professional MMA (mixed martial arts) athletes.
 The purpose of the study was to look at the effect of supplementing with rice protein or whey protein while undergoing high volume and intensity training for six weeks.

 The MMA fighters were divided into two groups and instructed to consume 3 scoops of Growing Naturals’ rice protein or whey protein (75g protein total) with at least 1 scoop (25g protein) being ingested after their first training session of the day.
 The protein powders were matched for protein, carb, fat and calorie content.
 Otherwise, subjects maintained their normal dietary intake.